Montpellier–Méditerranée Airport

-Montpellier–Méditerranée Airport or Aéroport de Montpellier–Méditerranée (IATA: MPL, ICAO: LFMT), also known as Fréjorgues Airport, is an airport in southern France.
-It is located 7 km east-southeast of Montpellier in Mauguio, in the Hérault department of the Occitanie region in France.
+Montpellier–Méditerranée Airport or Aéroport de Montpellier–Méditerranée (IATA: MPL, ICAO: LFMT), also known as Fréjorgues Airport, is an international airport in southern France.
+It is located 7 km east-southeast of Montpellier in Mauguio, in the Hérault department of the Occitania (administrative region) in France.
 The airport opened in 1946, 8 years after the first flight to the area.

-The airport carries the 10th largest number of passengers in France (over 1.18 million in 2010).
 A campus of the École nationale de l'aviation civile (French civil aviation university) is also located at the airport.